amd-shiraz/the_pebble/docs/aws/cloudfront/cloudfront.md

-# CloudFront Internal-Only Access (Option 1: Signed URLs / Signed Cookies) — Manual AWS Console Runbook
+# CloudFront Internal-Only Access — Manual AWS Console Runbook
 (We will move to terraform later)

 **Goal:** Make CloudFront content *cryptographically private* so that **only requests with valid CloudFront signatures** can download artifacts.